jonyeezs/clean-verticalslice-architecture/dotnet/README.md

 * What should be in here is code that describes the schema and structure of our database.
 * It also provides the direct operations on our database such as saving, deleting, etc.
   * ie: the repository patterns or ORMs.
 * A benefit having our database entities placed here is the psychological visual indicator that these objects are bound to the database schema and should not be used as our DTO within our application.
-It is a DTO but one that is to view into our database layer.